fenago/nlp-fundamentals/lab_guides/Lab_2.md

 -   Visualize text using word clouds and other visualization techniques

-In this chapter, you will learn about basic feature extraction methods in detail and also visualize text with the help of word clouds and other visualization techniques.
+In this lab, you will learn about basic feature extraction methods in detail and also visualize text with the help of word clouds and other visualization techniques.